OpenRISC Project Overview

 RTEMS has been ported during a Google Summer of Code project and is also upstream.

 A few toolchains are generally supported.
 A C library is an essential part of your toolchain as it provides you the basic features.
 The following toolchains with different C libraries are available:

 newlib is a small library mainly used for baremetal usage.
 We also maintain a port of it for the baremetal toolchain

 musl is a new C library with a strong emphasis on being light-weight and correctness.
 There also is a full toolchain

-uClibc is a similar small library and primarily used for Linux applications.
+uClibc-ng a reboot of the uClibc project, is a similar small library and primarily used for Linux applications.

 or1k-linux-uclibc-gccis the standard toolchain for Linux at the moment.